-The Lifetime Learners/Lifetime Singers registration is now open!!
+The Lifetime Learners/Lifetime Singers registration is now closed.
+We hope you will join us in 2019!

 **Please note that all participants must order their own music.
 The registration fee of $25 does not include the music packet.
 See the information below on how to order your packet.**